krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 #### Recap

-We began by defining convergence in terms of the existence of a long-run limit for average presence density.
+We began by defining convergence in terms of the existence of a long-run limit for  presence density.

-We then showed how the existence of this global limit depends on the existence of two other measurable limits: the average incidence rate of signals and their average mass contribution.
+We then showed how the existence of this global limit depends on the existence of two other measurable limits: the  incidence rate of signals and their mass contribution.

 Next, we traced each of these limits back to the local behavior of individual signals—specifically, the presence or absence of well-behaved signal onsets and